 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Nebraska Secretary of State.
 Names may be checked for availability at the Nebraska Secretary of State business name database.

-You may reserve a name for 120 days by filing an Application of Reserved Name with the Nebraska Secretary of State.
+You may reserve a name for 120 days by filing an Application for Reservation of Limited Liability Company Name with the Nebraska Secretary of State.
 The application must be filed by postal mail.
 The filing fee is $15 ($10 base fee plus $5 per page).

 2. File a Certificate of Organization

 A Nebraska LLC is created by filing a Certificate of Organization with the Nebraska Secretary of State.
 There is no official form for this purpose.
 The certificate must include the LLC's name and address; and the name and address, and post office box, if any, of the LLC’s registered agent.
 If the LLC is organized to render a professional service, the certificate must list the the professional service its members, managers, professional employees, are licensed or otherwise legally authorized to perform in Nebraska.
-The certificate can be filed by postal mail or online.
+The certificate can be filed by postal mail or a signed pdf uploaded online.
 The filing fee is $100 plus $5 per page.

 3. Appoint a Registered Agent